 Our study had several limitations.
-First, resistant mutations were not identified directly from isolates, but from gastric biopsy specimens.
-Even though we have excluded co-infection cases from data analysis, this approach might be not completely suitable to look for the molecular mechanisms related to amoxicillin resistance.
-Second, the role of other genes which could play synergistic effect on amoxicillin resistance could not be excluded.
-We did not evaluate co-infection of multiple H. pylori strains by fingerprinting methods such as random amplified polymorphic DNA (RAPD) or multi-locus sequence typing (MLST).
-Last but not least, the resistance has not been confirmed with eradication efficacy in real-life practice.
+First, resistant mutations were not identified directly from isolates but only from gastric biopsy specimens.
+We excluded coinfection cases from the data analysis, and this approach might not be ideal for identifying the molecular mechanisms related to amoxicillin resistance.
+Second, the role of other genes that could have synergistic effects in amoxicillin resistance could not be excluded.
+We did not evaluate coinfection by multiple H. pylori strains by fingerprinting methods such as random amplified polymorphic DNA (RAPD) or multilocus sequence typing (MLST).
+Last but not least, resistance has not been confirmed to have a direct correlation with eradication efficacy in real-life practice.

-However, the strength of this study is that it was conducted at one of the largest hospitals in the South of Vietnam, which usually admits patients from Ho Chi Minh City and many nearby areas.
-This is the first study which reported on mutations related to AMXR H. pylori in Vietnamese patients and has identified some novel mutations, especially insertion mutation Glu/Asn464-465 and Ser/Ala/Gly595-596 in pbp1A gene and other nearby mutations, which are likely specific to H. pylori strains in Vietnamese.
-Further studies are required to validate the role of these novel mutations conferring amoxicillin resistance.
-In addition to the emerging prevalence of amoxicillin-resistant H. pylori strains, direct detection of pbp1A gene mutations from H. pylori-positive biopsy specimens may lead to novel diagnostic strategies for amoxicillin-resistant determination, and would be useful for clinical practice.
-More importantly, other mechanisms, such as the acquisition or expression of β-lactamase, or changes in other proteins involved in cell wall synthesis, for example PBP2, PBP3, and PBP4, should be also evaluated.
+However, the strength of this study is that it was conducted at one of the largest hospitals in southern Vietnam, which usually admits patients from Ho Chi Minh City and many nearby areas.
+This is the first study that reported mutations related to AMXR H. pylori in Vietnamese patients and it has identified some novel mutations, especially insertion mutations Glu/Asn464-465 and Ser/Ala/Gly595-596 in the pbp1A gene and other nearby mutations, which are likely specific to H. pylori strains in Vietnamese.
+Further studies are required to validate the role of these novel mutations in conferring amoxicillin resistance.
+In addition to the emerging prevalence of amoxicillin-resistant H. pylori strains, direct detection of pbp1A gene mutations from H. pylori-positive biopsy specimens may lead to novel diagnostic strategies for amoxicillin resistance determination and would be useful in clinical practice.
+More importantly, other mechanisms, such as the acquisition or expression of β-lactamase or changes in other proteins involved in cell wall synthesis, such as PBP2, PBP3, and PBP4, should also be evaluated.

 Conclusion

-Our study has identified new mutations which statistically associated with amoxicillin resistance, and demonstrated the importance of detection of amoxicillin-resistance Helicobacter pylori in clinical practice because of the emergence of these strains in Vietnam.
-However, further studies should be carried out to identify additional mechanisms contributing to the amoxicillin resistance in H. pylori.
+Our study has identified new mutations that are statistically associated with amoxicillin resistance and demonstrated the importance of the detection of amoxicillin-resistant Helicobacter pylori in clinical practice because of the emergence of these strains in Vietnam.
+However, further studies should be carried out to identify additional mechanisms contributing to amoxicillin resistance in H. pylori.

 References